CubicMaldo/NPCs-Discretas/README.md

   - Interoperates with both object references and integer ids, exposing id-keyed snapshots for systems.

 - **Behavior / Decision Execution**
   - Behavior/decision execution code has been removed from the core repository.
-The project expects external addons (for example, behavior tree or utility AI addons) to provide decision execution nodes/adapters.
+The project expects external addons (for example, behavior tree or decision-system addons) to provide decision execution nodes/adapters.
   - Integration examples and adapter code will be provided after you add the chosen addons to the `addons/` folder.

 - **NPC** (`scripts/entities/NPC.gd`)